In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 See your changes in action

-1. Open your application from the Welcome Page.
+1. Open the application from the Welcome page.

-1. The logo of the homepage has been updated with the Application Logo.
+1. Notice that the logo of the homepage has been updated with the application logo.

-1. Finally, the browser favicon has been updated with the Application Favicon.
+1. The browser favicon has been updated with the application favicon.

 You have configured the branding for your application.
-In the next step, you will enrich your application with a new business view.
+Next, you will enrich your application with a new business view.

-So far, you can browse data about your employees through the Employees business view or the Org.
+So far, you can browse your employee data through the Employees business view or the Org.
 Chart business view.

-The goal of this section is to have you add the Contractors view with a predefined filter on contractors only.
+The goal of this section is to have you add the Contractors view with a predefined filter on contractors.

-2. Navigate to Entities > Employee > Business Views in the Model Design View, right-click Employee, and then select Duplicate.
+2. Expand the Entities > Employee > Business Views node, right-click Employee and click Duplicate.

 1. Select Auto Fill and set the Name to Contractors.

-1. Enter the following SemQL expression and then click OK:
+1. Enter the following SemQL expression and click OK.

 IsContractor = '1'